 The claims process is more demanding and you have less legal recourse should a claim be denied.
 See this page for more info.

 We hope this helps you make an informed decision.
-If you are planning on joining SCPMG or TPMG, reply to this email and we will answer any questions about their group disability insurance versus your private options.
+If you considering Kaiser disability insurance, reply to this email and we will answer any questions about their group disability insurance versus your private options.